GmGniap/Burmese-Table-OCR/README.md

     * Generate CSV - row by row
   - Overall result is satisfied.
   - My code is full of comments & editions.
 Noone won't be able to understand at the first look.:satisfied:
-    * I need to write a blog about this project and also record a explanation video.
+    * I need to write a blog about this project and also record an explanation video.

 ## :books: Ref
 1. [Main Reference Guide](https://fazlurnu.com/2020/06/23/text-extraction-from-a-table-image-using-pytesseract-and-opencv/)